“Testing leads to failure, and failure leads to understanding.”

-It’s back by popular demand!
-The Idaho Falls Public Library will host another round of Coding for Kids workshops in September and October, 2017.
+The Idaho Falls Public Library will host another round of Coding for Kids workshops in February and March 2024.

-This next series of coding classes will be held Monday through Friday from 4:00-5:00pm on the second floor of the Idaho Falls Public Library.
-Classes start the week of September 11 and end the week of October 23.
-Sign up to attend just one of the five daily sessions, then attend each week on that day until the end of the course.
+This next series of coding classes will run for 6 weeks and be held Tuesday through Saturday from 4:00-5:00pm on the second floor of the Idaho Falls Public Library.
+Classes start Tuesday, February 13th and end Saturday, March 30th.
+Sign up to attend just one of the daily sessions, then attend each week on that day until the end of the course.

-- Computer science majors earn 40% more over their career than the average college graudate.
+- Computer science majors earn 40% more over their career than the average college graduate.

 - 74% of new STEM jobs are in computing, but only 8% of STEM grads are in computer science.